Endemic corruption still exists in Asia and is almost impossible to eradicate

 Asia is well-known, publicised and often criticised, as one of the regions of the world where corruption is endemic – part of daily life everywhere.
-This is perceived, particularly by sanctimonious Western observers as a 'bad thing' which can never be justified or defended, and must be ended outright.
+This is perceived, particularly by sanctimonious (the pot calling the kettle black) Western observers as a 'bad thing' which can never be justified or defended, and must be ended outright.
 But 19th Century British historian Lord Acton (1834-1902) was referring to Europe rather than Asia when he made the now famous quote "power tends to corrupt, and absolute power corrupts absolutely".
-Politics may have changed in Europe (and the West), but corruption still exists – often in cleverly disguised or 'legal' forms.
+Politics may have changed in Europe (and the West generally), but corruption still exists – often in cleverly disguised or legal forms.

-Surprising to many will be the results of a recent survey of government transparency and corruption in the public sector by Transparency International.
-They found less corruption in Asian nations like Singapore, Hong Kong and Japan than many from the West.
-The UK was placed only 11th and the US in 18th position, behind Hong Kong at 14th!
+Surprising to many will be the results of annual surveys of government transparency and corruption in the public sector by Transparency International.

 In a perfect world with good, honest governments and efficient civil services, there would be no place or need for public sector corruption – or many other 'bad things' for that matter.
 There is general consensus that certain forms of corruption should be ended because the overall effect is negative.
 A kickback, backhander, bribe, 'tea-money', baksheesh is an inducement or sweetener, often in the form of cash, paid to someone able to produce a short or long term benefit by unofficial, unethical, unlawful or illegal or devious means.
 At its highest level, national or international government contracts are secured, often resulting not only in considerable portions of a country’s funds being diverted into the pockets of a few powerful politicians, civil servants and the big businesses themselves, but also leading to uncompleted projects or those with inferior workmanship.
 When failure or disaster occurs, blame is rarely apportioned to the real cause.
 New contracts are drawn up, continuing the self-serving process for the benefit of the avaricious few who continue to wield this sort of influence.

 In Asia, though there is a difference: the influence is not generally from random individuals or companies.
 There are dynasties of powerful Asian families who use intermarriage to maintain and increase their overall wealth and therefore political power.
-Money is the 'new God', worshipped by all.
+Money is the only real God, revered by all.
 Family business often controls politics, so naturally nepotism and cronyism play an important role.
 Power leads to corruption as we already know, and this increasing power is passed down to future generations through control of political systems.
 This originally Chinese 'model' has filtered into the Southeast Asian region over the past several hundred years.
 It's not going away.

 See also our Foreign Business in Thailand and Foreign Business in Asia pages.